-Financial Statements for Business Plans and Business Startup
+6 Small Business Financial Statements for Startup Financing

-You're working on a great business plan for your business startup, to take to a bank or other lender.
+You're ready to start your small business and your're working on a great business plan to take to a bank or other lender.
 A key part of that plan is the financial statements.
-These statements will be looked at carefully by the lender, so here are some tips for making these documents SELL your business plan!
+These statements will be looked at carefully by the lender, so here are some tips for making these documents SELL your business plan.

 Financial Statements You Will Need

 You may need several different types of statements, depending on the requirements of your lender and your own technical expertise.

 - A startup budget or cash flow statement

 - A pro forma (projected) profit and loss statement

 Your lender may also want these financial statements: